Cryptodemonz-Github/contributing-guide/README.md

  `refactor: remove unused functions`
  `mixed: fix #0000 and add build script`

- *It is important to keep messages in present sense, for example `feat: added new layout` is bad, instead use `feat: add new layout`.
+ *It is important to keep messages in infinitive sense, for example `feat: added new layout` is bad, instead use `feat: add new layout`.
 Also it's important to keep messages very short.
 If there is anything that you want to describe, add comment to commit afterwards*

 ## How to write good PR